-It's old-fashioned.
-It's a fairy tale.
-The characters are earnest, but far from complex.
-The conflicts are trivial.
-The resolutions are simplistic.
+It's old-fashioned, it's a fairy tale; the characters are earnest but far from complex.
+The conflicts are trivial, and the resolutions are simplistic.
 Still, given the fact that Rodgers and Hammerstein wrote only one original movie musical and this is it, STATE FAIR retains some of its early appeal and is a treat for lovers of this genre.
 Highlighted by such standards as "It Might as Well Be Spring" and "It's a Grand Night for Singing," the music is classic.

 Kids will like the bright colors, wonderful costumes, and bouncy energy throughout.
 Audiences will appreciate the return to the purity and innocence of the mid-20th century, even if it never existed quite as shown here.
 It's a sun-drenched departure from the edgier, sophisticated musicals which have evolved over the years.